 Absolutely.
 AMH provides valuable insight into your ovarian reserve, however other tests are important when evaluating if egg freezing is a good choice for you.
 In addition to the AMH level, we measure other reproductive hormone levels as well as measure your antral follicle count through a vaginal ultrasound.
 When combined with your age and medical history, these test results provide the most accurate insight into ovarian reserve as and ultimately your potential success with egg freezing.

 We have found that the best predictor of your egg supply is through the Ovarian Assessment Report provided by ReproSource.
 Your egg supply score–or how many eggs you have and if that number is high or low based on your age–helps you and your Shady Grove Fertility physician determine if egg freezing now is in your best interest.
-The cost of your evaluation, which includes the physician consultation, is $325 and 90 percent of patients have insurance coverage.
+The cost of your evaluation, which includes the physician consultation, is generally covered by insurance.

 If you are interesting in learning about your anti-Müllerian hormone levels or are currently trying to conceive, schedule an appointment or call our new patient center 877-971-7755.